omjogani/lets-craft-with-lunar/README.md

 - Testing:  JUnit 5
 - Development: Test-Driven Development

-## Thank Incubyte for this opportunity!
+## Thanks Incubyte for this opportunity!